Carlos A. Cooks

-Carlos A. Cooks was a politician from Dominican Republic.
+Carlos A. Cooks (1913-1966) was a politician from Dominican Republic.

 Overview

-Carlos A. Cooks was born in San Pedro de Macoris Dominican Republic on June 23, 1913 to James Henry Cooks and Alice Cooks, who were originally from the neighboring island of St. Martin.
+Cooks was born in San Pedro de Macoris Dominican Republic on June 23, 1913, to James Henry Cooks and Alice Cooks, who were originally from the island of St. Martin.
 His education took place mostly in Santo Domingo until moving to New York in 1929 where he went on to higher learning.
 Cooks was known for his love of sports and his expertise in boxing.
 His intellect was recognized from an early age and he attended the leadership school in the Voodoo Sacré Society.
 Cooks' involvement in the UNIA comes as no surprise as both his uncle and father were among the many St. Martiners who were members of the Marcus Garvey-led organization.

 He was a key link in the history of Black American nationalism between Marcus Garvey before him and Malcolm X, whom he influenced.
 Carlos Cooks administered the Advance Division of the UNIA after Marcus Garvey was deported.
 He founded the African Nationalist Pioneer Movement.

+Cooks coined the phrase "buy Black" many years before it was popularized by others, The Amsterdam News reported.

-He died in Harlem, New York, on May 5, 1966.
-He died at age 53.
+Cooks died in Harlem, New York, on May 5, 1966, aged 52, although the age was initially misreported as 53.